nkgrush/ToadID-demo/README.md

 Depends on pytorch, yolov5, torchvision, flask, PIL, cv2

-Sample images for testing avaliable at test_crop
+You can select pre-cropped sample images for testing from `api/test_crop`.
+Complete training and validation dataset will be released with the paper.